Syscoin in a Nutshell

 - Nakamoto Assumption: Only one honest node is needed to guarantee data

-Validium (fully offchain DA) is also available as an alternative to PoDA for less-critical applications where the focus might be on even lower cost and higher throughput by trading-off Layer 1 data security.
-However, in the case of Syscoin PoDA, Layer 1 data security is quite affordable and PoDA nodes can store raw data offchain if they wish while still gaining the security of onchain state and proving.
+Rollux EigenDA and Validiums (fully offchain DA) can serve as an alternative to BitcoinDA for even lower cost and higher throughput.
+However, in the case of Syscoin's BitcoinDA, Layer 1 data security is quite affordable and BitcoinDA archive nodes store raw data offchain while you still gain the security of onchain state and verification of data integrity.

 # Inherited L1 Security with L2 Variable Gas Rate Dominance